 The cross-sectional consumption inequality is regarded as an important indicator of inequality in well-being (Jones and Klenow, 2016).
 To the extent that consumption is a direct input to the utility and it correlates more with the permanent component of income, consumption inequality is a less noisy measure of inequality of welfare than for instance income inequality.
 In the absence of individual consumption data, countries are usually ranked by inequality measures based on adult-equivalent consumption and their progress towards equitable growth monitored by comparing the reduction of those inequality measures over time.
 Haddad and Kanbur (1990) made the case that using calorie adequacy measured at the household level to rank sub-groups by the calorie adequacy inequality do not differ significantly from using individual calorie adequacy for a small sample of households in the rural Philippines.
 We provide additional evidence on this issue.
-We rank the nine provinces in our sample by the provincial consumption inequality (see, for example, the rankings of provinces for the year 2011 for the rural and urban sample under the header "Level (2011)" in Table 3).
+We rank the nine provinces for the year 2011 for the rural and urban sample under the header "Level (2011)" in Table 3).
 The correlation between the ranking using the adult-equivalent food consumption inequality and the ranking using the individual consumption inequality is roughly

-12If we replace the consumption of each household member by its household's adult-equivalent consumption and compute the cross-sectional statistics from this sample, which essentially uses the household size as the weight when computing the adult-equivalent inequalities, we obtain very similar results; see Appendix ??.
+12If we replace the consumption of each household member by its household's adult-equivalent consumption and compute the cross-sectional statistics from this sample, which essentially uses the household size as the weight when computing the adult-equivalent inequalities, we obtain very similar results; see Appendix A.